Subhash Chandra Garg: Career

-Garg also served as an Executive Director in the World Bank.

-In addition, Garg had a stint with the National Institute of Public Finance and Policy, on deputation, as a Principal Consultant, under Rule 6(2)(ii) of The Indian Administrative Service (Cadre) Rules, 1954.
+In addition, Garg had a stint with the National Institute of Public Finance and Policy, on deputation, as a Principal Consultant.

-Executive director in World Bank
+Executive director for Bangladesh, Bhutan, India and Sri Lanka in World Bank

 Garg was appointed as an executive director in the World Bank by the Appointments Committee of the Cabinet (ACC) for a tenure of three years, Garg assumed the office of executive director on 10 September 2014, and demitted on 21 June 2017, because of his appointment as the Union Economic Affairs Secretary.

+Ministry of Finance

+Gard has served as Joint Secretary to Government of India in the Department of Expenditure of Ministry of Finance for less than five months and also as a Secretary to the Department of Economic Affairs in the Ministry of Finance for about two years in the Union Government.

 Economic affairs secretary

+President of India Ram Kovind seen here with Garg at platinum jubilee celebrations at ICMAI in 2018.

+Union Minister for Finance and Corporate Affairs Arun Jaitley at Pre-Budget Consultation with the States Finance Ministers.

 Garg was appointed as the Union Economic Affairs Secretary by the Appointments Committee of the Cabinet (ACC) in June 2017, he assumed the office of the Secretary on 12 July 2017 and served there till 26 July 2020.

+Finance Secretary

+The Finance Secretary is the administrative head of the Ministry of Finance.